RyanGuinchard/Portfolio2024/README.md

 ## Feedback

 I welcome any feedback, suggestions, or questions you may have.
-Feel free to reach out to me via email at [your@email.com](mailto:your@email.com) or through [my website](https://www.yourwebsite.com/contact).
+Feel free to reach out to me via email at [ryanguinchard9@hotmail.com](mailto:ryanguinchard9@hotmail.com) or through [www.ryanguinchard.com](https://www.ryanguinchard.com).

 Thank you for visiting my portfolio!